zi-lin/zi-lin.github.io/index.md

 search_omit: true
 ---

-I am a Ph.D. student in Computer Science at UCSD advised by [Jingbo Shang](https://shangjingbo1226.github.io/).
-Previously, I was a visiting scholar at **Google**, working with the Google Language team.
-I received my B.A. in **Computational and Applied Linguistics** from **Peking University**.
+I am a Ph.D. student in Computer Science at **UCSD** advised by [Jingbo Shang](https://shangjingbo1226.github.io/).
+Previously, I was an AI resident at **Google Research**.
+I received my B.A. in Computational Linguistics from **Peking University**.
 My academic interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.

 ## Education
 * University of California, San Diego